kuanyusu/NCTU-Cheetah/README.md

 V-REP's dynamics module (PRO EDU version 3.4.0) currently supports four different physics engines: the Bullet physics library, the Open Dynamics Engine, the Vortex Dynamics engine, and the Newton Dynamics engine.
 The reason for this diversity in physics engine support is that physics simulation is a complex task, that can be achieved with various degrees of precision, speed, or with the support of diverse features.
 In this project, we chose the popular Bullet engine.

 ## Assembly & Testing
+I printed all mechanical links using a low-cost 3D printer, and the type of 3D printing filament is ABS.
+The servo motors, motor controller board (Raspberry Pi 3) and other necessary parts (bolts, nuts, bearings, springs, batteries, etc.) were all bought from online hardware stores in Taiwan (Misumi, Ruten) or China (Taobao).

+Fig. 4 demonstrates the final stage of assembling an NCTU-Cheetah robot.
+The left-top shows the mechanism of Bowden cabling (knee motor, pulleys, and fishing wire).
+The right-top shows the mechanism of a horn link and a puller link that can rotate (tilt) the whole hip-knee motor frame and the attached ASLP leg.
+It is why NCTU-Cheetah robot could turn efficiently.
+The left-bottom is the Raspberry Pi 3 module, it controls a total of 12 servo motors using its UART interface.
+The left-bottom is the completely assembled  NCTU-Cheetah robot.
+The white box behind the Raspberry Pi 3 module stores the lithium battery stack (12V) that providing the power for all servo motors and Raspberry Pi 3 module.
+We also need a voltage regulator module that converting 12V input to 5V and 6V outputs for driving Raspberry Pi 3 and servo motors individually.

+![image]
+Fig. 4 Final assembly

 ## Appendix - Testing Videos
 (1)Trot gait moving test: https://reurl.cc/xD0564